 Kathy McGee - Program Coordinator

 I joined the Academic & Career Advising team in 2008 and have worked in higher education for many years.
 I like working with students and helping them to connect with the resources they need to succeed.
-I enjoy coordinating our special events like the graduate school and internship fairs.
-I particularly enjoy coordinating our Peer Advising team and I truly do learn something new from these exceptional Greeners everyday.
+I enjoy coordinating our special events, like the graduate school and internship fairs.
+And I particularly enjoy coordinating our Peer Advising team.
+I truly learn something new while working with these exceptional Greeners everyday.
 I love all creatures great and small, and enjoy getting my hands dirty in the garden.
-My mantra is love, laugh and learn!
+My mantra is love, laugh and learn.